 Message to those students- I’ve seen most of the non-National Law Schools, especially the newer ones, working even harder than National Law Schools to establish their presence.
 They get the best competitions organized, liaison with established authorities to deliver lectures in the college and connect with the students, devise a strict curriculum, help the students in getting internships and try hiring great faculties on a regular basis.
 If you haven’t cracked a National Law School but are lucky enough to be part of such a college, you’ve got pretty much everything a good college has to offer, National or otherwise.
 Be proactive.
 Participate in multifarious activities.
 Establish a good network.
 If you waste the fantastic opportunities coming down your way, the blame for failures later on in your life should then be reserved only for yourself and not your college.

-As a matter of practice, we do not hire undergrad law students as faculties.
-We’ve been fortunate to have some great NLIU, Bhopal alumni as faculties, including Kapil Duggal (’14 Batch), Swapnil Verma (’10 Batch), Shreya Dua (’14 Batch) and Shivendu Joshi (’11 Batch).
-However, we’ve hired some really good undergrad students in the content development team from 5-6 National Law Schools, with some of them working with us since the past 3 years now.
+As a matter of practice, we do not hire undergrad law students as faculty.
+We’ve been fortunate to have some great NLIU, Bhopal alumni as faculty, including Kapil Duggal (’14 Batch), Swapnil Verma (’10 Batch), Shreya Dua (’14 Batch) and Shivendu Joshi (’11 Batch).
+However, we’ve hired some really good undergrad students in the content development team from five to six National Law Schools, with some of them working with us since the past three years now.

-The book you named was actually my second book and by the time I decided to write it, the book writing bug had already bitten me, due to my first book.
-Sometime during the end of our first year, we realized that our Current Affairs section was becoming extremely popular among students, when we received dozens of enquiries for the same in a short span of time.
+Sometime during the end of our first year, we realized that our Current Affairs section was becoming extremely popular among students, when we received dozens of inquiries for the same in a short span of time.
 It was then that I decided to compile the questions in the form of a book.
 Since we had most of the content, it didn’t take us much time to release the book.
 About 500 copies of the book were printed, which were sold out in a month’s time, about 90% of them only in Bhopal.
 It was then that I realized this big gap in CLAT preparation guide market.

 Define your target market neatly: A book meant for all is a book meant for none.
 An author should always decide beforehand an ideal reader for whom the book will prove to be a boon, and ignore everyone else.
 My book is primarily meant for students at the beginning of their preparation journey.